piger/Preferences/README.md

 - `~/.vimrc.local`
 - `~/Preferences/elisp-init/init.local.el`

+## Updating

+To update all the submodules run:

+    git submodule foreach git pull origin master

 ## Notes

 Some stuff is ancient, some is outdated, some I don't use anymore.
 Emacs, zsh and tmux are